22 ARC: A Review Of Hornady’s Hot New Rifle Cartridge

 Even so, the 22 ARC has almost the same retained energy and a small advantage in wind deflection over both 22-250 loads by the time they reach 200 yards.
 The performance of the 22 ARC vs 22-250 in those areas only grows as the range increases too.

-By the time they make it out to 500 yards, even the slower the 22 ARC load has nearly 25% more retained kinetic energy and nearly 8″ less wind deflection compared to the high performance 50gr V-Max 22-250 load.
+By the time they make it out to 500 yards, even the slower the 22 ARC load has over 30% more retained kinetic energy and nearly 8″ less wind deflection compared to the high performance 50gr V-Max 22-250 load.

 The 22 ARC really shines in the wind, which is a key advantage when it comes to scoring hits on smaller targets at longer range.
 Even that 2″ advantage in wind deflection for the lower velocity 22 ARC load vs the higher velocity 22-250 load at 300 yards is the difference between a hit and a miss on something small like a prairie dog.